-If you’ve been following me on Instagram, you might have seen my recent post about taking a client to small claims court.
+If you follow me on Instagram, you might have seen my post about taking a client to small claims court.
 The case is closed, so now I can share all the

 gory details with you.
 Make sure to pay close attention to the warnings where I demonstrate where and how I fucked up and what you should definitely NOT do should you find yourself in a similar situation.

 It began in May of 2017, when my husband started networking with a gentleman (if you can call him that) in his industry (biotechnology).
 He hosted monthly industry meetups as well as an annual conference that my husband was considering sponsoring on behalf of his company.
 Said

 gentleman needed design help updating his conference materials, so naturally my husband recommended me.